inferno-framework/inferno-framework.github.io/docs/concepts.md

 ## Inferno Core

-Inferno Core is the primary library of Inferno, which testers can use to build Inferno Test Kits.
+The primary library of Inferno, which testers can use to build Inferno Test Kits.
 It provides the main logic of Inferno, as well as a command line interface, a web interface for executing tests, and integration with data persistence layers and third-party validators.
 Conceptually, Inferno Core is similar to Ruby on Rails or
 React + create-react-app.